-New court documents reveal that all of this may have started because of a work issue.
-During an interview with investigators, Lu told police he asked Sun for a recommendation for a promotion.
+According to details from charging documents, Lu had worked with the father, Maoye Sun.
+Documents reveal that during an interview with investigators, Lu told police he asked Sun for a recommendation for a promotion.

-Lu told police he heard that Sun did not provide the recommendation, so he called him to ask why he didn't give it.
+Lu said that Sun did not provide the recommendation, so he called him to ask why he didn't give it.
 Sun reportedly told Lu he did recommend him, the documents state.

 When Lu returned to work the next day, he told police he felt he was being "treated differently" by his coworkers.
 He said he thought Sun said something derogatory about him to his coworkers after their phone call, and that's why he wasn't selected for the promotion.

 According to court documents, Lu bought a gun on Jan.
 23, 2014.
 Investigators believe he used that same gun to kill the Sun family two days later.

 ABC13 learned that a purse at the murder scene was key in helping investigators link Lu to the killings.